God cover art

 God

-NEW YORK TIMES BESTSELLER • The author of Zealot explores humanity’s quest to make sense of the divine in this concise and fascinating history of our understanding of God.
+NEW YORK TIMES BESTSELLER • The acclaimed author of Zealot examines humanity’s quest to make sense of the divine in this “timely, riveting, enlightening, and necessary” (HuffPost) history of our understanding of God.

 In Zealot, Reza Aslan replaced the staid, well-worn portrayal of Jesus of Nazareth with a startling new image of the man in all his contradictions.
-In his new book, Aslan takes on a subject even more immense: God, writ large.
+Now, Aslan takes on a subject even more immense: God, writ large.

 “Timely, riveting, enlightening and necessary.”HuffPost